zyang91/geosmapdemo/docs/faq.md

 ## Will there be new features or new function release in the near future?
 Not really sure.
 Please stay in turn!

+## Note
+All the jupyter notebook within this packages are intended for educational purpose only.
+Please do not use it for any commercial purpose.
+They are suitable for new income python learner.